 About the project

 The future of work is the centre of much public attention.
 But workers’ voices – especially those of women – are often missing from the conversation.
 The Australian Women’s Working Futures Project (AWWF) addresses this oversight, asking people directly about their current experiences at work, as well as their future work aspirations and anxieties.
-Given the important role of gender within labour markets and workplaces, the focus of this study is critical to ensure that today’s inequalities are not recreated or amplified tomorrow.
+This study aims to provide the information needed to ensure that today’s work inequalities are not recreated or amplified tomorrow.

 About the team